top of page

 Business lawsuits are precisely why having the right insurance is crucial for every business.
 Any business can be sued due to their products, services, management or employees.
 In addition, lawsuits are extremely expensive due to the lawyer fees, court costs, compensation and settlement costs.

 The right combination of liability insurance will help deal with most possible lawsuits.
 Insurance will help a business cover the financial stress that follows lawsuits.
 However, every insurance has a limit to its coverage, depending on the premium and industry.
 Also, insurance will not cover criminal activity lawsuits, especially when found guilty.

-These insurances are not mandatory; businesses must research or contact insurance intermediaries to understand what insurance can help them battle future claims.
+These insurance policies are not mandatory; businesses must research or contact insurance intermediaries to understand what insurance can help them mitigate future claims.

 To learn more about liability insurance and cover the financial impact of business lawsuits, contact Red Asia Insurance.